brendondalaba/tldr-bible/src/content/bible/34-nahum.md

 group: 'Minor Prophets'
 ---

-# Nahum
-*The God Who Avenges Evil and Protects His People*

-> “The Lord is good, a refuge in times of trouble.
-He cares for those who trust in Him.” — **Nahum 1:7**

-Nahum reveals the other side of God’s character — His righteous anger against evil.
-Where Jonah showed Nineveh’s opportunity for mercy, Nahum shows God’s justice when repentance fades.
-It reminds us that God’s patience has purpose, but not permanence — He will not overlook cruelty forever.

----

 ## Overview
 About a century after Jonah preached to Nineveh, the Assyrian Empire had returned to violence and arrogance.
 They oppressed nations and brutalized Israel.